Super-Protocol/docs/docs/marketplace/limitations.md

 sidebar_position: 1
 ---

 Testnet has a limited amount of compute resources.
-Super Protocol imposed limits on compute configurations and amounts of available tokens so everyone could participate in the testnet.
+Super Protocol has set limits on CPU/GPU compute configurations and amounts of available tokens so everyone can participate.
+More NVIDIA H100 machines are on the way.

-## Model limitations
+## Order limits and pricing

+On testnet, you can deploy models using Intel TDX CPU or NVIDIA H100 GPU.
+GPU is much faster, but CPU is more available and cheaper.
+We currently have two machines available for public use:

+- **Super 2: TDX+H100 (Public)** can run orders on CPU and GPU.
+- **Super 3: TDX (Public)** can run orders on CPU only.

+Limits:

-The maximum model size is 7 billion parameters, the maximum file size is 10 GB.
+- The minimum order lease time is 2 hours, and the maximum lease time is 4 hours.

-## Compute limitations

-## Token limitations

-## Marketplace GUI

-Deployed confidential use the Super Protocol temporary domain name such as [mund-avys-kefs.superprotocol.io](https://mund-avys-kefs.superprotocol.io/).

-_Old:_

-### Order limits

-- Tunnel orders created by Tunnels Launcher expire after 72 hours, regardless of the deposit.
-- You can have up to two open orders.
-Orders in the Done, Error, or Canceled statuses do not count towards this limit.
-The total number of orders is unlimited.
-- Compute configurations for Marketplace offers cannot exceed the selected offer requirements more than twice.
-For example, if the sum of solutions and data requirements equals two CPU cores, then the maximum compute you can select is four CPU cores.
-The same applies to other parameters.
+- Price per hour is 2 TEE tokens for CPU and 4 TEE for GPU.
+- All models on Marketplace cost 1 TEE per order.
+- All AI engines cost 1 TEE per order.
+- There is also an estimated 1 TEE fee for Tunnels Launcher services that set up the confidential tunnel.

+For example, a four-hour GPU order will cost you 4*4+1+1+1=19 TEE.

-### Token limits
+## Token limits

+- Demo users receive a one-time advance of 50 TEE tokens.
+These may not be replenished.
+To continue testing, users must [log in with a Web3 account](https://docs.superprotocol.com/marketplace/guides/log-in).
+- Web3 users receive a maximum of 24 TEE tokens and 5 POL tokens per day.
+These may be replenished daily.
-- You cannot request tokens if you have more than 9 TEE and 0.9 POL tokens in your testnet wallet.
+- Web3 users can have a maximum of 24 TEE tokens and 5 POL tokens in their wallets at one time.
-- You can request up to 15 TEE and 1.5 POL tokens per 24 hours.
-- You can request tokens an unlimited number of times.
-- Each token request grants 9 TEE and 0.5 POL tokens.
-- Do not transfer your test POL tokens to other accounts, or you will be banned.

-### Marketplace GUI

-The Super Protocol team has streamlined some configuration steps to simplify the Marketplace GUI for new users.
-For detailed configurations, use the [CLI](/developers/cli_guides/).

-- All orders created through the GUI use the storage offer [Storj DCS Offer](https://marketplace.superprotocol.com/storage?offer=offerId%3D25) by Super Protocol.
-Although your order results are saved to the Super Protocol Storj account, only you have the key.
-No one besides you can access the results, including the Super Protocol team.
-- Tunnels created using [Tunnels Launcher](/developers/offers/launcher) use the Super Protocol DNS.
-Your domain name will have a randomly generated name, for example, `nap-larn-nef.superprotocol.io`.
-- Tunnels Launcher orders have enough deposit for 72 hours.
-Not that these orders expire after 72 hours, even if you replenish the deposit.
+## Model limits

+For your uploaded models, the maximum size of all the model's files must not exceed 10 GB.
+Otherwise, the deployment may fail.